alexpreynolds/byte-store/README.md

 ### Querying

-Querying elements in a SUT byte store quickly gets slower (more "expensive" per element) than lookups to a square-matrix store, as the number of elements increases.
-Query times are virtually identical for all encoding strategies.
+Querying elements in an uncompressed ("raw") SUT byte store quickly gets slower (more "expensive" per element) than lookups to an uncompressed, raw square-matrix store, as the number of elements increases.
+Query times are virtually identical for all three encoding strategies.

 <a href="url"><img src="https://dl.dropboxusercontent.com/u/31495717/byte-store-test.store_query_rate.png" align="left" width="640" ></a>

 ### Compression

-For the "full" encoding strategy, compressing a SUT or square-matrix byte-store with `gzip` (default parameters) gives better results than `bzip2` (default parameters).
+For the "full" encoding strategy, compressing a raw SUT or square-matrix byte-store with `gzip` (default parameters) gives better results than `bzip2` (default parameters).
 Byte-stores of typical encoded scores can be compressed down to roughly 76-80% of the original size.
 However, use of the "mid-quarter-zero" encoding strategy improves the compression efficiency to ~20%, with `bzip2` offering more optimal results.
-The "custom" strategy more broadly encodes correlation values of (-0.50, +0.50) to 0, leading to a compression efficiency of ~4% for `bzip2`.
+The "custom" strategy more broadly encodes correlation values of (-0.50, +0.50) to 0, leading to a compression efficiency of ~4% when used with `bzip2` routines.

 <a href="url"><img src="https://dl.dropboxusercontent.com/u/31495717/byte-store-test.compression_efficiency.png" align="left" width="640" ></a>